vinesmsuic/Depth-Cameras/L515/README.md

 roslaunch realsense2_camera rs_camera.launch enable_infra:=true
 ```

+* As per the L515 datasheet, 640x480 is not a supported RGB resolution.
+* So you would not get Color topics from original Realsense ROS driver.

 Note you need to modify the launch file of original Realsense ROS driver because the resolution of RGB is different in L515.

 ```xml